“How old are you?”

 In fact there are quite a few different types of age.

-Some of the most important related to your youth, fitness, health and beauty are chronological, biological, psychological, social and functional age.
+Some of the most important types related to your youth and aging, to your fitness, health, and beauty, and to your longevity are chronological, biological, psychological, social and functional age.

 Let us have a look at the definitions and then consider once again how old you really are.